quarto4novel/novel-pdf/README.md

     classical LaTeX document.
 In particular the hierarchical `\part`, `\section`, `\chapter`, etc is not used in novels (see:
     [Novel class novel-documentation : Avoid Academic Structures](https://ctan.math.illinois.edu/macros/luatex/latex/novel/doc/novel-documentation.html#h1.2.3)
     ).
-That's why we provide a `{{< chapter "My chapter One" >}}` shortcode to create a chapter easily and a div class that let you create advanced chapters header with title, subtitle using level 1 and 2 headers and other content.
+That's why we provide a div class that let you create advanced chapters header with title, subtitle using level 1 and 2 headers and other content.

     See **headings level 2 in body matter** to know how to use chapters